eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 also define if batch issuance SHALL or MAY be used.

 #### Requirement XX
-Wallet Solutions SHALL provide support for PID or attestation batch issuance
+Wallet Solutions SHALL provide support for PID and attestation batch issuance

 #### Requirement XX
-Wallet Solutions SHALL provide support for PID or attestation re-issuance
+Wallet Solutions SHALL provide support for PID and attestation re-issuance

 #### Requirement XX
-During first-time issuance of a PID or attestation, each Access Token SHOULD be accompanied with a corresponding Refresh Token that SHALL be used by the Wallet Unit for requesting the re-issuance of the PID or attestation.
+During first-time issuance of a PID or attestation that supports re-issuance, each Access Token SHALL be accompanied with a corresponding Refresh Token that SHALL be used by the Wallet Unit for requesting the re-issuance of the PID or attestation.

+#### Requirement XX
+Wallet Solutions SHALL log re-issuance events providing a clear indication of the process outcome.

+#### Requirement XX
+Wallet Solutions SHALL offer Users the option to disable re-issuance providing a clear warning about the implications of this action.

+#### Requirement XX
+Wallet Solutions SHALL offer Users the option to receive notifications about events related the re-issuance of an attestation.

 ### 5.2 High-Level Requirements to be changed